pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 In serveral applications, the input batch of a PyTorch model may require large amounts of RAM.
 Such applications may include video processing, 3D graphics, etc.

 By current dataloader multiprocessing pipeline design, workers simultaneously prepare batches and send them into shared memory, by a queue.
-In practice, about _num_workers_ batches are simultaneously stored in shared memory, nearly after epoch start.
+In practice, about _num_workers_ prepared batches are simultaneously stored in shared memory, nearly after epoch start.
 At most, _num_workers_ * _prefetch_factor_ may be simultaneously stored in shared memory.
 The main process operates in parallel to the workers, to extract one batch after another, from shared memory, and inject it into the model for training/validation/test.